-Many tobacco users diagnosed with cancer wonder whether quitting matters.
-It does.
-In fact, persistent tobacco use is associated with a greater risk of recurrence (when the cancer comes back after treatment) as well as a greater risk of a new cancer developing (second primary cancer).
+YES, it does.
+In fact, persistent tobacco use is associated with a greater risk of recurrence (cancer comes back after treatment), as well as a greater risk of a new cancer developing (second primary cancer).
 Smoking during cancer treatment has also been linked to shorter survival, an increase in treatment complications, and poorer quality of life compared to those who do not smoke.

 If you are a tobacco user who has received a cancer diagnosis and you are wondering, “Why bother quitting?” we encourage you to consider tobacco cessation as a way for you to become an active partner in your treatment and to assure a more successful recovery.Back to top

 The nicotine in tobacco products is very physically addictive.
 When smokers stop smoking abruptly, they often experience symptoms of nicotine withdrawal, such as cravings, restlessness, anxiety, and irritability.
-The US Food and Drug Administration has approved the use of several medicines to make it easier to stop using tobacco products by lessening the physical symptoms of withdrawal.
+The US Food and Drug Administration has approved the use of several medicines to make it easier to stop using tobacco products by lessening the physical symptoms of nicotine withdrawal.

-By temporarily supplying very small amounts of nicotine to the body through nicotine replacement therapies, such as gum, inhalers, and skin patches, it can become easier to cope with the cravings and symptoms of physically withdrawing from nicotine — helping free you to focus on changing your daily routines (such as avoiding coffee or alcohol if they trigger smoking)and using behavioral strategies (such as staying busy, using mints) to help you resist smoking (.
+By temporarily supplying very small amounts of nicotine to the body through nicotine replacement therapies (NRT), such as gum, lozenges, inhaler, and skin patches, it can become easier to cope with the cravings and symptoms of physically withdrawing from nicotine.
+This will free you to focus on changing your daily routines (such as avoiding coffee or alcohol if they trigger smoking)and using behavioral strategies (such as staying busy, using mints) to help you resist smoking (.

 There are currently 7 FDA approved medications shown to be safe and effective for cessation.
 Nicotine replacement products include over-the-counter nicotine lozenge, patch and gum, and by prescription nasal spray and inhaler.
 Other prescription medicines help with withdrawal symptoms and cravings without the use of nicotine.
 These include bupropion SR pills (Zyban®, Wellbutrin SR®) and varenicline pills (Chantix®).

-Studies show that using these medicines can double your chances of quitting for good.
+Studies show that using these medications can double your chances of quitting for good.
 Most cessation medications can be used safely and effectively by patients undergoing cancer treatment.
-A tobacco treatment specialist at Memorial Sloan Kettering will work with you and your doctor to decide which medicine might be right for you.Back to top
+A tobacco treatment specialist at Memorial Sloan Kettering will work with you and your doctor to decide which cessation medicine might be right for you.Back to top

 Most people find it easy to gradually stop taking nicotine replacement therapies (NRT) as they approach the end of their recommended treatment period.
 In fact, the likelihood of long-term addiction to NRT is very low; the FDA regulates the amount of nicotine in these products at levels below what would be found in cigarettes.
 Also, NRT products supply nicotine to the body at a much slower rate than cigarettes, and also have a much lower risk of addiction.Back to top

 5. What about vaping, electronic or e-cigarettes, vaporizers, vape pens, hookah pens, mods, and e-pipes?
 Are any of these a healthy alternative to regular cigarettes?
-Will an e-cigarette help me to quit smoking?
+Will they help me to quit smoking?

 Fortunately, for smokers who want to quit, there are approved medications for this use, as well as behavioral counseling — all of which are considered effective and safe.
-We advise people who are interested in the e-cigarette to consider using the Nicotrol® inhaler, which allows you to puff on a plastic piece to get a reliable dose of nicotine vapor.Back to top
+We advise people who are interested in and ENDS product to consider using the Nicotrol® inhaler, which allows you to puff on a plastic piece to get a reliable dose of nicotine vapor.Back to top

 At Memorial Sloan Kettering, we have a great deal of evidence that certain treatments work.
 We just need to get these treatments to work for you.
-Your best chance to permanently quit is to use nicotine replacement therapies along with a specialized, evidence-based behavioral treatment program.
+Your best chance to permanently quit is to use cessation medications along with a specialized, evidence-based behavioral counseling.

 Our tobacco treatment specialists will customize a plan designed to work specifically for you.
-It may take several attempts, but our specialists will ensure that you always receive treatment that gives you the best chances of quitting.Back to top
+It may take more than one try, but our specialists will ensure that you always receive treatment that gives you the best chances of quitting.Back to top

-We encourage you to make your home smoke-free so you can stay focused on your quitting goals.
+We encourage you to make your home and car smoke-free so you can stay focused on your quitting goals.
 We find that it also helps to tell your friends and family that you’ve quit so they can be supportive of your efforts.
 You can also ask smokers you know to avoid smoking around you and refrain from giving you a cigarette, even if you ask.
 Avoid outdoor smoking areas outside of work or other places you often go.
 Best of all, encourage others to join you in quitting smoking and make quitting a family affair so that all of your loved ones benefit from becoming smoke-free!Back to top

 Tobacco dependence is an addiction, and like most addictions, relapse is common.
 A person’s ability to quit depends upon a number of factors, including motivation to quit and adherence to and length of treatment.